-It is understood that a Schedule 'C' Municipal Class Environmental Assessment (EA) was completed for an approximately 1.0 kilometer (km) section of Coleraine Drive between Harvest Moon Drive/King Street West and Holland Drive, in the Town of Caledon, Ontario that includes a Canadian Pacific (CP) rail crossing.
+CIMA+ and the Regional Municipality of Peel (the Region) is considering the widening of the approximately 1.0 km long section of Coleraine Drive located between Harvest Moon Drive/King street West and holland Drive in the Town of Caledon, Ontario.
 The CP Rail traverses Coleraine Drive south of Old Ellwood Drive, and a tributary of the Humber River crosses Coleraine Drive near the northern limit of the project.
 In general, residential developments are located to the north of the of CP Rail line while industrial/commercial developments are located to the south.
-The decision of the grade separation structure is not confirmed at this time and both Road Over Rail (Overpass), a structure carrying a road over a railway; and Road Under Rail (Underpass), a structure carrying a railway over a road, are being considered.
-It is understood that the road over rail option is preferred method, however both are assessed in this ZOI.
+Consideration given to widening the 1.0 km long section for Coleraine Drive; adding one thru lane in each direction and constructing a grade separation structure at the intersection with the CP Rail.
+The decision of the grade separation structure is not confirmed at this time and both Road Over Rail (Overpass), a structure carrying a railway over a road, are being considered.